PostHog/posthog.com/contents/docs/contribute/index.md

 ### Deciding what to work on

+#### Existing issues

-We maintain [a list of good first issues](https://github.com/PostHog/posthog/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are a great way to get started contributing to PostHog.
-You can also pick up any other open tickets, though they may be more complicated to work with.
-If in doubt, just leave a comment for the author of the issue!
+If you're just getting started, we maintain [a list of good first issues](https://github.com/PostHog/posthog/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

+You can pick up any other open ticket, though it may be more challenging to complete.
+Don't let that discourage you!

+When in doubt, just leave a comment for the author of the issue.

+#### New issues

-Outside of tickets, if there are small improvements to layout, text, or functionality, feel free to raise a PR directly.
+If you see opportunity for a small improvement to the product such as in layout, text, or functionality, feel free to raise a pull request.

-Alternatively, you can also [update PostHog's documentation](/docs/contribute/updating-documentation).
-To do so, take a look at our [Styleguide](https://github.com/PostHog/posthog.com/blob/master/STYLEGUIDE.md) before getting started.

-If you're planning to work on a bigger feature that is not on the list of issues, please raise an issue first so we can check whether that feature makes sense for PostHog as a whole.
+If you're planning to work on a bigger feature that is not on the list of issues, please create an issue first.
+This way, we can first discuss and help shape the idea before you invest your time.

+#### Updating documentation

+Alternatively, you can [update PostHog's documentation](/docs/contribute/updating-documentation).
+We value clear documentation and consider writing [part of our culture](/handbook/company/culture).

+Be sure you read through our [Styleguide](https://github.com/PostHog/posthog.com/blob/master/STYLEGUIDE.md) before getting started.

 ### Setting up your local environment